George Henry White: Political career

 During his tenure, White worked for African-American civil rights and consistently highlighted issues of justice, relating discussions on the economy, foreign policy and colonization to the treatment of blacks in the South.
 He supported an effort for reduction legislation derived from the 14th Amendment, to reduce apportionment of Congressional delegations in proportion to the voting population that states were illegally disenfranchising.
 He challenged the House in 1899 and again after the 1900 census to proceed with reduction legislation.

-Representative Edgar Dean Crumpacker of Indiana, who was on the Select Committee of the Census, had introduced a reduction measure that got the most attention, but it was reported out of committee in 1899 too late for action.
-In 1901 he introduced another measure.
-His bill proposed to penalize Louisiana, Mississippi, North Carolina, and South Carolina, which had approved state constitutions disenfranchising blacks.
-(They were followed by other southern states through 1908.)
-He proposed a plan based on reducing representation based on total state illiteracy rates, as he believed that illiterates would fail the education or literacy tests.
+Representative Edgar Dean Crumpacker of Indiana, who was on the Select Committee of the Census, had introduced a reduction measure that got the most attention, but it was reported out of committee in 1899, too late for action.
+In 1901, he introduced another measure, this one proposed to penalize Louisiana, Mississippi, North Carolina, and South Carolina, which had approved state constitutions disenfranchising blacks.
+(They were followed by other Southern states through 1908.)
+Crumpacker proposed a plan based on reducing representation based on total state illiteracy rates, as he believed that illiterates would fail the education or literacy tests.
 While his plan earned much discussion, his bill was tabled.
 A reduction effort in 1902 also failed.

-White used the power of his office to appoint several African-American postmasters across his district, with the assistance of the state's Republican senator, Jeter C. Pritchard.
-They were able to make patronage hires, as did other postmasters.
+White, with the backing of the state's Republican senator, Jeter C. Pritchard, used the power of his office to convince President William McKinley appoint 34 African-American postmasters across his district, a scale of black postal hiring then unprecedented in North Carolina.

-Following the Wilmington coup of 1898, which saw large numbers of African Americans murdered or displaced when the duly elected Fusionist biracial local government of Wilmington, North Carolina, was violently overthrown by white supremacist terrorists, White and two dozen other representatives from the National Afro-American Council, met with McKinley and unsuccessfully pressed him to speak out against lynching.
+Following the Wilmington massacre of 1898, which saw large numbers of African Americans murdered or displaced when the duly elected Fusionist biracial local government of Wilmington, North Carolina, was violently overthrown by white-supremacist terrorists, White and two dozen other representatives from the National Afro-American Council met with McKinley and unsuccessfully pressed him to speak out against lynching.
 On January 20, 1900, White introduced the first bill in Congress to make lynching a federal crime to be prosecuted by federal courts.
 He argued that the majority of lynchings punished consensual sex between black men and white women, and that far more white men assaulted black women.
-A February 2 editorial by Josephus Daniels, one of the ringleaders of the Wilmington Coup who also later served as Secretary of the Navy, in the News and Observer, responded with personal attacks against White, and claimed he was justifying assaults on white women by slandering white men.
-The bill died in committee, opposed by southern white Democrats, who were making up the Solid South block.
+A February 2 editorial by Josephus Daniels, one of the ringleaders of the Wilmington massacre, who also later served as Secretary of the Navy, in the News and Observer, responded with personal attacks against White, and claimed that White was justifying assaults on white women by slandering white men.
+The bill died in committee, opposed by Southern white Democrats, who were making up the Solid South block.